DasariJayanth/Classification-with-python/README.md

 # Loan_Status_Classification-with-python

-Loan_train.csv and Loan_test.csv files are directly downloaded from the links mentioned in the cells of notebook.
+**Dataset:** Loan_train.csv and Loan_test.csv files are directly downloaded from the links mentioned in the cells of notebook.

+## Workflow:
+1. Data Cleaning.
+2. Feature Extraction and Feature Selection.
-Perfromed Data Cleaning, Feature Selection/Extraction, Converting Categorical to Numerical values, One Hot encoding, Normailzed data, Train-Test-Split the data and
+3. Converting Categorical to Numerical Values.
-Build different classifier models to predict whether a loan case is paid off or not from features like education, due_date, effective_date etc., and calculated accuracy of the built model using different evaluation metrics.
+4. One Hot Encoding.
+5. Normalization.
+6. Train-Test Split.
+7. Model Prediction(Loan Case is paid off or not).
+8. Results(Evaluation Metrics).

 Classifier Models Built are:
-1) k-Nearest Neighbour.
+1. k-Nearest Neighbour.
-2) Decision Tree.
+2. Decision Tree.
-3) Support Vector Machine.
+3. Support Vector Machine.
-4) Logistic Regression.
+4. Logistic Regression.

 Evaluation Metrics used are:
-1) Jaccard Index.
+1. Jaccard Index.
-2) F1-score.
+2. F1-score.
-3) Logloss.
+3. Logloss.